Glenn Druery: Suspected misuse of Parliamentary travel entitlements for private benefit

 In early 2021, The Age newspaper reported that Druery had "charged taxpayers more than $150,000 in travel and other expenses while working as Chief of Staff to then-senator Derryn Hinch" while "also running a lucrative cash-for-votes business in state elections".
-Druery's travel expenditure far-exceeded that reported by cross bench Senators and Victorian backbenchers.
+Druery's travel expenditure far exceeded that reported by crossbench Senators and Victorian backbenchers.
 Details of Druery's travel at taxpayer expense show that it coincided with meetings he organised to broker preferred deals as part of his "preference whispering" business.
-It is illegal for Parliamentary staffers to privately benefit from publicly-funded travel.
+It is illegal for Parliamentary staffers to privately benefit from publicly funded travel.
 Druery resisted the release of the information regarding his travel and refused to provide comments about the issue to the media.

-Druery was never interviewed by police or parliamentary staff, he later said the matter was a beat-up by his political opponents.
+Druery was never interviewed by police or parliamentary staff; he later said the matter was a beat-up by his political opponents.